 Chromatic aberration is a lens deficiency and one that results in the different waves of light getting focused at different distances leading to an effect known as ‘color fringing.’
 You would find the edges of your image having a lot of purple fringing.

 Thus, it is imperative that when you go about choosing the best lenses for nighttime photography, you must look at its specifications and reviews to determine whether it has any serious issues.
-Specifically look for chromatic aberrations or coma related issues.
+Specifically, look for chromatic aberrations or coma-related issues.

-The feature of importance, however, and what we need is the wide aperture.
+The feature of importance, however, and what we need, is the wide aperture.
 The 50mm’s wide f/1.8 aperture collects a lot of light.
 It is almost one stop faster than traditional kit lenses and nearly a stop and a half faster than cheaper zoom lenses.

 Doubling the aperture also means doubling the amount of light that is collected.
-In low light that essentially means you don’t have to drag the shutter speed beyond the threshold that creates image blur.
+In low light, that essentially means you don’t have to drag the shutter speed beyond the threshold that creates image blur.

-The Nikon AF Nikkor 50mm f/1.8D F-mount lens is an all-time favorite among Nikonians.
+The Nikon AF Nikkor 50mm f/1.8 F-mount lens is an all-time favorite among Nikonians.
 This is a 50mm prime lens with a maximum wide aperture of f/1.8.
-This is a D lens.
 The lens comes with a manual focus ring and an aperture ring and a focus distance indicator.